 I could barely forgive Turin and Sanchez's 2 star review of what in my humble opinion is a another great Chanel fragrance (Allure) but i must say they redeemed themselves considerably when reviewing Cristalle and could even laugh at Tania Sanchez's idea that Cristalle can't quite shake it's "narrow-eyed bitchy effect".
 There is definitely some truth in this but as someone who was too shy and worried about offending a waiter when i found a live grub in my spinach involtini (true story) i honestly think i could do with a fragrance that gives me a bitchy-eyed effect every now and then!
 Anyway the positives of this fragrance are numerous, if the light, fresh citrusy opening notes don't suck you in, the gorgeous mimosa, chypre drydown will surely keep you coming back for more.
 I once had a bottle of Carthusia's Mediterraneo which smelt almost exactly like this at the start but once the lemony goodness vanished there was nothing left and was a massive disappointment, Cristalle on the other hand is a fine example of what a light as air, complex fragrance can do with citrus, it smells like a real fragrance, not like you've just doused yourself in a bucket of Amalfi lemons.
 If you really want to have a bit of Chanel in your fragrance collection and find number 5 to much of an aldehydic powerhouse, Coco too old school, Chance et al to ubiquitous i recommend you have a serious look at Cristalle, it's wonderful, if not a bit pricey, sigh........

-I smelled the original Cristalle many years ago (the EDT) and found it way too "green" for me.
-I recently obtained a sample of the EDP (which this review is for) and I found it to be floral, less green, but very pretty.
-The florals shine, but are not overwhelming.
-Cristalle EDP presents as feminine, and very classy.
+Cristalle EDP presents as feminine and very classy.
 This is a lovely fragrance and it lifts my spirits.
 I receive compliments on "how good I smell" long after I cannot detect the fragrance.
-It seems that Cristalle goes well with my chemistry.* Update* I have a large bottle of the EDP and I am going to purchase another when this one is finished.
+It seems that Cristalle goes well with my chemistry.
+I have a large bottle of the EDP and I am going to purchase another when this one is finished.
 I may have found my signature scent.
+It is green, floral, but has some depth to it.

 A burst of fresh florals with a crystalline notes!
 I love Cristalle as a different approach to floral-based scents.
 Created in the 1970s, this has been a long-lived classic among the sea of floral-based fragrances that dominate the market.